b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 So, this will work for quite a number of shells potentially installed in Termux, but not `nu`, for example.

-## The Nu Shell
+## The Nu-Shell

-A recent addition to the family of shells is the Nu shell, or nushell, written by Jonathan Turner and others in 2019.
+A recent addition to the family of shells is the Nu-shell, or Nushell (`nu`), written by Jonathan Turner and others in 2019.
 It is a new type of shell that has native support for structured and typed data, such as arrays, tables, records, numeric/boolean types, etc. It offers syntax and built-ins that make it easy to query, filter, sort, transform, convert, and otherwise manipulate various data types in a shell-like workflow.
 It also supports taking input and producing output in many builtin or user-defined formats, such as JSON, YAML, TOML, HTML, XML, SQL, CSV, Markdown tables, and others.
 It is a modern and innovative shell that aims to bring the Unix philosophy of shells to the current style of development.

  **That's correct!
 Nushell incorporates several functional programming concepts that distinguish it from traditional shells, shaping a unique and expressive way to interact with data:**